OfTheTrade/asteroidgame/README.md

 In state.c, state_update was filled with the new requierments.

 Firstly, the function now updates "speed_factor" when called and the game is not paused.
-It figures out how many times it has been increased already from it's starting value of 1 and then checks if the game score is hight enough to cause "speed_factor" to increase again.
+It figures out how many times it has been increased already from it's starting value of 1 and then checks if the game score is high enough to cause "speed_factor" to increase again.
 In the loop previously only used to change the coordinates of the objects in the states object vector, a counter has been set up to count how many asteroids are within ASTEROID_MAX_DIST of the ship.
 After it exits the loop, if this ammount is less that ASTEROID_NUM, it adds enough asteroids for this number to become ASTEROID_NUM